WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Malvika-Sharan/Weekly-Meetings-Oct2021-onwards.md

 #### Who did you help this week?
 - Training and skills team in two projects
+  - KW: Exciting - thank you for helping them 🌠
 - SC in having some discussion on partnership
+  - KW: Thank you too!
+I think we're getting closer...

 #### Who helped you this week?
 - KW, AB, AS, lots of TPS and TTW members
+  - KW: Go collaboration go 🙌
-- Skills team (AD) and getting lots of work done on the AI and Data science project
+- Skills team (AD) and getting lots of work done on the AI and Data Science Educators project
+  - KW: Discussed in meeting - interest group and training programme.
+Link up w Carpentries, OLS, TTW, Turing Commons
+  - VERY COOL!
 - AD and REG members in Turing Crick project
+  - KW: Really appreciate you keeping this project on track and with clear reflections 💖

 #### What did you achieve?
 - Catch up with team members' projects
 - CW22 participation
 - Starting off with TTW scoping for governance
+  - KW: So excited for this!! 🙌
 - JISC panel and writing piece on TTW
+  - KW: Ah - thank you!
+Very cool.

 #### What did you struggle with?
 - Time management, catching up on urgent tasks